Delphi, County Mayo: Media

 Delphi has been covered in international travel and fishing media.
 A Man May Fish, by Judge T C Kingsmill Moore, devotes a chapter to Alec Wallace and Delphi.
 Former owner Peter Mantle wrote the book Double Delphi about his experience owning Delphi Lodge.
+Heather Richie wrote the book The Delphi Salmon Company about the natural and industrial histories of Irish salmon, and her experience immigrating to Ireland to work with Delphi Lodge.